 Also, the town was located next to the Great North Road from London to Edinburgh.
 The arrival of the railways made the town an important link between Middlesbrough and the West Riding of Yorkshire.

 One of the most notable features of Northallerton around this time was the workhouse which was built in 1857 and housed 120 destitute inmates.
 These people would engage in menial work under the Poor Law.
 In 1930 this closed and was merged with the Friarage hospital in 1948.

 In modern times, Northallerton has focused on tourism.
 The town is an important location in Yorkshire with its Moors to the East and the Dales to the West.
 Both are within easy reach.

 Northallerton has been the home of the North Yorkshire County Council.
 Since 1906, the council has been housed at County Hall.
 The town also still remains an important agricultural centre.
 It still holds regular livestock auctions, two annual fairs, and two market days where farmers can also sell their produce.

 Northallerton has been burnt to the ground twice throughout its history.
 Yet each time the town has reformed and helped defend the nation from foreign invaders.Nowadays, Northallerton has developed into a wealthy market town with plenty to offer both its residents and visitors to the area.

 Northallerton is one of the few English places to play the sport of shinty, which originated in the Scottish highlands.

-Northallerton was re-named to avoid confusion with “Allerton Mauleveur 25 miles away.”
+Northallerton was re-named to avoid confusion with Allerton Mauleverer which is 25 miles away.

 Since its formation in 1895, Northallerton Town FC have never played a game in the town itself.
 The ground is at nearby Romanby.